Top Belgian festivals 2016

 Always held on the fourth weekend of August, this medieval pageant celebrates the wedding of Monsieur and Madame Gouyasse (Goliath).
 The festival includes a ceremony at Saint Julian's church, after which Goliath fights the shepherd David in front of the town hall.
 During the Sunday parade, onlookers throw coins at the dancing giants for good luck.
 Don't leave without buying a traditional Masteilles tart.

 September: Festival Kanal

 This relatively new festival was created to provide an exploration into the Brussels canal zone through art and cultural projects.
 Held over five days in the area between Sainctelette Square and the Anderlecht Abattoirs, visitors are invited to a range of activities and entertainment.
-Check the 2015 dates at www.festivalkanal.be.
+Check for 2016 dates.

 September: Festival of Wallonia

 Although the Festival of Wallonia or Fêtes de Wallonie celebrates the entire region, it actually centres in Namur, which welcomes around 250,000 people during the festival.
-It was introduced in 1923 to celebrating the revolutionary days of the 1800s and among the attractions are a stilt-walking contest and a moving and funny mass.
-In 2015 the festival runs 18 to 21 September.
-See www.fetesdewallonie.be.
+It was introduced in 1923 to celebrate the revolutionary days of the 1800s and among the attractions are a stilt-walking contest and a moving and funny mass.
+Check the website for 2016 dates.